Check back here a few days before the sale for a list of plants to be offereed for sale at this year's Spring Plant Sale

 Not a member of the Arboretum or CNPS and want to get in early?

-Memberships for both organizations will be available at the gate on the day of the sale
+Join the Friends of the Arboretum on our website; memberships for both organizations will be available at the gate on the day of the sale

 We will be highlighting our most drought tolerant plants at this spring’s sale including California natives, succulents, and plants from Australia and South Africa.
 If you are looking to replace plants you may have lost during the freezing temperatures in early December or are considering replacing a lawn with an attractive low maintenance/low water usage landscaping, come to the sale for plant suggestions and growing advice.